 Amongst the most well-known are epoxy and polyurethane.
 Here are some things you should know about these products.
 This is what Wikipedia has to say about epoxy: “Epoxy is a term used to denote both the basic components and the cured end products of epoxy resins, as well as a colloquial name for the epoxide functional group.

 Epoxy does not alter the appearance of the building and can be used from the inside.
-Using this technique, the process will not require a ground excavation near the site of the crack, which means that there won’t be a need for heavy machinery, thus reducing the risk for damage caused to the building.
+By employing this technique, the process will not require a ground excavation near the site of the crack, which means that there won’t be a need for heavy machinery, thus reducing the risk of damage caused to the building.

 Polyurethane is a highly resistant sealant product that is characterized by its exceptional durability, strong resistance against tears and its ability to sustain movements that amount to ±25% compared to its original situation (Source: LePage glue).